Routes for Learning

-Updating the Routes for Learning materials has been an iterative process with draft materials published and feedback gathered in April 2019 and January 2020.
+Updating the materials has been an iterative process with draft materials published and feedback gathered in April 2019 and January 2020.
 The feedback received from both educational and health practitioners has been invaluable in helping to finalise the updated materials.

 Every box on the Routemap is numbered for ease of reference, but although behaviours which are developmentally earlier have lower numbers the numbering does not represent an expected sequence in which behaviours are likely to be learned or in which they should be taught.
 Learners should not be expected to achieve them in strict numerical order.